gastonstat/relic-math13/lectures/04-measures-spread.md

 </h4>

 - Understanding measures of spread
+- What do measures of variation tell us?
 - Range
 - Interquartile Range
 - Variance and Standard Deviation
 	- What does it represent?
 	- How to compute it?
 	- When to use it?
+- Coefficient of Variation

 <h4>